friendly/mvinfluence/README.md

 Rohwer.rmod <- heplots::robmlm(cbind(SAT, PPVT, Raven) ~ n + s + ns + na + ss, data=Rohwer2)
 ```

-The returned object has a weights component, the weight for each case in
+The returned object has a `weights` component, the weight for each case
-the final iteration.
-Which are less than 0.9?
+in the final iteration.
+Which ones are less than 0.9 here?

 ``` r
 which(Rohwer.rmod$weights < .9)